thdankert/somfy-rts-fhem/README.md

 You are now able to control this blind from FHEM, the receiver thinks it is just another remote control.

 ##### Parameters
 * `address` is a 6 digit hex number that uniquely identifies FHEM as a new remote control channel.

-	You should use a different one for each device definition, and group them using a structure.
+Each device definition should have its own address, the can be grouped using a structure.

 * `encryption-key` (optional) is a 2 digit hex number (first letter should always be A) that can be set to clone an existing remote control channel.